Richard Madsen (sociologist)

-Richard Madsen is distinguished Professor of Sociology the University of California, San Diego, specializing in sociology of China.
+Richard Madsen is an American sociologist.
+He is currently distinguished professor of sociology at the University of California, San Diego, specializing in sociology of China.

 Biography

 Madsen received his A.B. at the Department of Philosophy at Maryknoll College and his B.D.
 (1967) and M.Th.
 (1968) at Maryknoll Seminary.
 He then moved to Taiwan to study at the Chinese Language Institute in Fu Jen Catholic University (1968-1970) and at the Department of Sociology at National Taiwan University (1970-1971).
 Upon his return to the United States, he completed his M.A. in Religious Studies (1972) and Ph.D. in Sociology (1977), both on East Asia from Harvard.

 He joined the University of California, San Diego since 1983 and was promoted to Professor in 1985.
 He was Chair of the Program in Chinese Studies between 1984 and 1987.
 He was a co-director of a Ford Foundation project to help revive the academic discipline of sociology in China and was Director of UC Fudan Center at the School of Global Policy and Strategy.